broadinstitute/workbench-libs/GETTING_STARTED.md

-# Local Development with workbench-libs
+# Getting Started with workbench-libs

 Many services rely on workbench-libs so it's important to be aware of breaking changes.
 See [CONTRIBUTING.md](CONTRIBUTING.md).